 - Low-density lipoprotein (LDL).
-This is the “bad” cholesterol, the trouble maker in the body which, in excess, causes fatty deposits known as plaque to build up inside blood vessels.
-Plaque build-up raises the risk for heart attacks, strokes, and other health problems.
+This is the “bad” cholesterol, the troublemaker in your body.
+In excess, it causes fatty deposits known as plaque to build up inside blood vessels.
+Plaque build-up raises your risk for heart attacks, strokes, and other health problems.

 Finding out if your cholesterol is too high

 The AHA advises everyone age 20 and older to have their cholesterol levels checked every four to six years.
-After you are 40, your doctor will calculate how often your levels should be tested, depending on your risk factors, including family history, whether you smoke, and whether you have high blood pressure or diabetes.
+After you are 40, your doctor will calculate how often to test your levels, depending on your risk factors, including family history, whether you smoke, and whether you have high blood pressure or diabetes.